flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 For a pin configured as an output, writing `1` will set that pin to a high state; writing `0` will set that pin to low.

-Setting `PB3` to be an output and then setting its state to high could look like this:
+Setting `PB3` as an output and then setting its state to high could look like this:

 {% highlight c %}
 // Set PB3 to be an output, the rest of port B's pins are inputs